-Through NPS internal policies and guidelines and the federal historic preservation laws and regulations, the Park Service is mandated to provide for the preservation, restoration, protection, interpretation, use, study, and management of significant cultural resources within the parkway.
-Although the goal of the mandates is to ensure the preservation and protection of cultural resources, the Park Service does have some flexibility in developing park-specific options to meet these goals in concert with other specific management needs.
+provide for the preservation, restoration, protection, interpretation, use, study, and management of significant cultural resources within the parkway.
+Although the goal of these mandates is to ensure the preservation and protection of these resources, the Park Service does have some flexibility in developing park-specific options to meet these goals in concert with other specific management needs.
 At Natchez Trace Parkway, the following optional strategies, related to the role of each individual resource within the parkway's interpretive program, are available to park management: